 We recommend the garage at One Embarcadero (please note we do not validate) and the Sutter Stockton Garage.
 There are meters on the street but if you opt for this please plan accordingly as some patients are reporting it can take 15-20 minutes to find a legal meter based on the garages being closed and we’d hate you to get a ticket.
 If you find a better alternative let us know as we expect garages will be opening anytime now.

-Based on this we will remain open.
+Based on this we are open.

 Our services make social distancing strictures difficult.
 Of course, the patient and doctor cannot maintain the prescribed six feet of space, but we will diligently comply with the rest of the suggestions.
 We will continue to wash our hands with soap and water between every patient.
 We will continue to sanitize all tools and tables between every visit.
 We will limit our clinic to one doctor at a time to comply as best we can with social distancing norms.
 We will move a waiting room seat to the hall.
 If anyone of us exhibits any symptoms, we will stay home and we urge you to do the same.
 Read our Social Distance Policy here.